pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC6001.md

 The machines support a 16k ROM slot.
 Particularly when targeting the 16k models, creating a ROM cartridge can allow use of a high resolution screen.

-The -subtype=rom option can be enforced with extra options to pass to appmake:
+The -subtype=rom option supports extra options to pass to appmake:

 To produce a file in Intel Hex format (cannot be mixed with chipsize):
 `-Cz--ihex`